striezel/thermos/src/logger/readme.md

-# thermo-logger
+# thermos-logger

-`thermo-logger` is a command-line program that continuously logs the thermal sensor data to a CSV file or a SQLite 3 database.
+`thermos-logger` is a command-line program that continuously logs the thermal sensor data to a CSV file or a SQLite 3 database.

 ## Usage

 ```
-thermo-logger [OPTIONS]
+thermos-logger [OPTIONS]

 Logs thermal sensor data to a CSV or SQLite 3 file.